Toxic metals studies add to frustrations surrounding Swiss-owned mine in Peru

 The results of the environment ministry’s study are expected to form the basis for a reparations plan, as demanded by the Cusco court, for the communities affected by toxic metals contamination.

-For Serrano - who had previously investigated toxic contamination in Cerro de Pasco, another Peruvian mining town which had been named one of the world’s most polluted places and whose main operation is partially owned by Glencore - discussions on reparations could be a game changer.
+Serrano, the head of Amnesty's research, had previously investigated toxic contamination in Cerro de Pasco, another Peruvian mining town which had been named one of the world’s most polluted places.
+The mining operation there is now partially owned by Glencore, after having been managed by a various entities over its more than 100-year history.
+Serrano believes discussions on reparations could be a game changer.

 “The idea of reparations is new, and now we have it in a legal framework, in the context of the Cusco decision.
 When you put this together, it provides hope that when communities keep pushing, we may be able to see some movement and some change, and that would be really good.”